Ab0213ab/andrew-schaefer-dotnet-crud-app/README.md

 4. Download this [fork](https://github.com/Ab0213ab/andrew-schaefer-dotnet-crud-app) as a zip file onto your machine.
 5. Navigate to File Explorer > Downloads and right-click the zip file.
 6. Click 'Extract Files' and choose a memorable storage location on your machine
 7. Navigate to AquentChallenge/AquentChallenge in the project.
-Find where the AquentChallenge.csproj file is located.
+Find the folder where the AquentChallenge.csproj file is located.
-8. In the same folder as the AquentChallenge.csproj file, click the File Explorer search bar and type 'cmd' + ENTER.
+8. In that folder, click the File Explorer search bar and type 'cmd' + ENTER.
 9. After the terminal window opens, type the following commands one at a time:
    ```
    dotnet restore